aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/index.md

 ### The `PluginRepo` Contract

 The `PluginRepo` contract versions the releases of a `Plugin`.
-The first version of a plugin is always published with the version tag `1.0`.
+The first version of a plugin is always published as release 1 and build 1 (version tag `1.1`).
 When you publish the first plugin version, a new plugin repository is automatically created for you by the Aragon OSx protocol in which you are the maintainer.
 The creation process is described in the [plugin repo creation process](./01-plugin-repo-creation.md) section.

 The `PluginRepo` contract is [UUPS upgradeable](https://eips.ethereum.org/EIPS/eip-1822), inherits from the [`PermissionManager`](../../../01-core/02-permissions/index.md) and allows the maintainer of the repository to create new versions with the `createVersion` function: